b-there

 BE PRESENT NOT PERFECT

-Avoid overthinking the situation and remember it is new and overwhelming for everyone.
-By understanding their unique diagnosis, needs, and desire for support, practicing good communication skills, and being authentic in how you show up for them, you will improve their quality of life.
+Each phase of the cancer experience, as well as support needs, will be different.
+By understanding their unique diagnosis, needs, and desire for support, communicating clearly and practicing good communication skills, and being authentic in how you show up for them, you will improve their quality of life.

 Diagnosis